KeystoneHQ/Smart-Contract-Metadata-Registry/README.md

-# Contracts Meta Repo
-This is a collection of contract data such as names, [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html) and other data fields.
+#  Smart Contract Metadata Registry

+## Introduction

+### Mission
+This repo collects **cross-chain** smart contract ABIs to protect the Web3 community against [phishing attacks](https://coinmarketcap.com/alexandria/article/phishing-attack-hits-two-major-defi-protocols-users-told-to-stay-away) targeting average Web3 users and sophisticated [remote attacks](https://medium.com/@hugh_karp/nxm-hack-update-72c5c017b48) on whales.

+### Motivation
+Ethereum and other blockchain decentralized networks are trying to rebuild trust through trustless computational systems.
+One of the most important mantras in the blockchain community is “Don’t trust.
+Verify!”.

+To apply this mantra to signing a normal transaction on a software or hardware wallet, the user needs to fully verify at least the amount of crypto, destination address (sometimes change address with UTXO model blockchains) and transaction fees.
+Otherwise an attacker can perform a [ransom attack](https://thecharlatan.ch/Ransom-Coldcard/) to steal crypto assets without gaining access to the user’s recovery phrase (seed) or private keys.
+With the booming of Tokenization in 2017 and DeFi projects in 2020, blockchain transactions have become much more complex than just sending coins on mainnet.
+Transactions that are interacting with smart contracts require software and hardware wallets to be able to do ABI decoding to avoid [blind signing](https://blog.keyst.one/blind-signing-a-security-black-hole-for-the-ethereum-community-13f909b848b6).

-This repo hopes to collect as much data as possible so offline signers like hardware wallets can use it to decode transactions for a better user-friendly experience.
+This repo is a community effort to collect ABIs to protect users against [phishing attacks](https://coinmarketcap.com/alexandria/article/phishing-attack-hits-two-major-defi-protocols-users-told-to-stay-away) and sophisticated [remote attacks](https://medium.com/@hugh_karp/nxm-hack-update-72c5c017b48).
+Any software and hardware wallets can use the data in this repo to decode corresponding smart contracts to enhance signing security for the Web3 community.

 ## Structure
+The repo is a collection of contract data such as names, [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html) and other data fields.

-All of the contract metadata is grouped by chain.
+All of the [contract metadata](https://docs.soliditylang.org/en/v0.8.6/metadata.html) is grouped by chain.
 For each contract, it has a json file with  the contract address as its name.

 For each json file, there are these fields: